 Since "nonlinear" behaviour is strictly a mathematical concept, it is difficult to leave mathematics out of any fundamental study of nonlinear chromatography.
-Therefore, this book will describe the different mathematical models of chromatography, examine the assumptions on which they are based, consider their properties, and discuss their solutions.
+Therefore, Modeling for Preparative Chromatography will describe the different mathematical models of chromatography, examine the assumptions on which they are based, consider their properties, and discuss their solutions.
 All this will be done from a mathematical analysis point of view, paying considerable attention to the influence of nonlinear behavior on the results.

 Graduate students in analytical and physical chemistry and in chemical engineering.
 Separation scientists and engineers in pharmaceutical companies and in manufacturers of fine chemicals.